 AccelaTest supports E2E testing in two ways:

 - Development teams can collaboratively create their test cases.
-AccelaTest supports both traditional test management and Gherkin/BDD scenarios for free.
+AccelaTest supports both traditional test management and Gherkin/BDD scenarios with pricing starting at free.

 - Both test steps and shared steps can have associated API calls associated.
 Doing so combines both the manual testing and automated testing, leading to faster software testing cycles, reduced complexity, cost savings, expanded test coverage, and ultimately more confident stakeholders every release.